Wressle Castle: History

+Conservation and management

 Wressle Castle is now a Grade I listed ruin and a scheduled monument.
 The remains include earthworks indicating the moat, and some parts of the castle: the remains of the two towers of the south range; and a building fragment, thought to have been a bakehouse.

 According to Historic England, the site was first investigated archaeologically in 1993, when Humberside Archaeology Unit held a watching brief.
 The state of the site deteriorated to the point at which in 1999 Wressle Castle was included on the Heritage at Risk Register.
 Historic England, Natural England and the Country Houses Foundation invested £500,000 in repairing the castle and in 2015 Wressle was no longer considered ‘at risk’ and was removed from the register.
 This included architectural and landscape surveys carried out by Ed Dennison Archaeological Services, with funding from the Castle Studies Trust for the landscape survey.

+As part of the conservation and repair work, ecological surveys were carried out.
+They found four different species of bat at the site across 20 roosting locations.
+Repair work was timed to minimise the impact on the bats, and some cracks were left as they were so that they could continue to be used as roosts.

 Architecture

 A quadrangular castle, Wressle Castle was laid out with four ranges in a square around a courtyard.
 At each corner was a tower, and in the centre of the east side was a five-storey gatehouse.
 Clockwise from north east the corner towers were named the Constable Tower (where the constable who ran the castle on a daily basis lived), the Chapel Tower, the Lord's Tower, and the Kitchen Tower.
 Opposite the gatehouse, in the castle's west range, was the great hall and the Lord's Tower in the south west contained the owner's accommodation and private rooms.
+The historian John Goodall contrasted the castle's interior and exterior appearance, writing "it is austerely detailed to give an outward impression of strength.
+This treatment was appropriate to a castle and set off the opulence of the interiors".

+The Chapel Tower contained the castle chapel which spanned two storeys, with the 'Lady's Chamber' and a library above.
+The 'Lady's Chamber' is the only explicitly space for women in the castle.

 Based on architectural similarities with the castles of Sheriff Hutton, Bolton, and Lumley, historian Eric John Fisher suggested that Wressle Castle was built in the last quarter of the 14th century.
 This coincides with the career of John Lewyn, who designed the great tower at Warkworth Castle and worked at Lumley, both Percy properties.
 Archaeologist Malcolm Hislop suggests that Lewyn also designed Wressle, and that "it is difficult to believe that [Lumley and Wressle] were designed independently of each other."